cs2113-s23/cs2113-s23.github.io/syllabus.md

 - Discuss general approaches to solving the homework problems with other students, but the pen-to-paper, fingers-to-keyboard work should be your own.
   - No!
 You may not collaboratively write a homework answer and write your names on it and turn it in.

+You may NOT (except for the group project):

+- Copy code to or from other students or people outside of the class.
 - Have another student look at a specific snippet of your code (e.g., 10 lines) to help you debug a programming error.

-You may NOT:

-- Copy code to or from other students or people outside of the class.
 - Have someone else write code for you.
 - Copy code from the internet, unless you specifically reference the source and can explain how it works.
 This should be a tiny minority of the code you submit.
-- Write code as a group and then submit identical or slightly modified versions---if you discuss general approaches to solving a problem together, you still must be writing up your own independent solution.
+- Write code as a group and then submit identical or slightly modified versions -- if you discuss general approaches to solving a problem together, you still must be writing up your own independent solution.

 The [Academic Integrity Code](https://github.com/GWU-CSCI3411-Fall16/hw-0-gparmer/blob/master/cs_integrity.md) will apply to this course.
 Please read through the code carefully. *Penalties for violating the code or the policies described here include failing this course*, and are elaborated in the [GW Academic Integrity Code](https://studentconduct.gwu.edu/code-academic-integrity).
 Note that the _minimum_ punishment is failure of the assignment.
 Additional actions could include failure of the class, suspension, or expulsion.

 **Please note that in the context of this class, all projects and labs are considering programming/coding assignments.
 Many actions fall under the <u>"You may NOT"</u> list above**

+### Groupwork

+We will have an in-class, group-based project towards the end of the semester.
+The project grade will be based on what the group produces.
+For example, if all team members feel their teammate contributed equally, that teammate recieves all the points for the project earned by the groupwork.
+If the team feels that a teammate only contributed 50% effort, that teammate will recieve only half the points of the project earned by the groupwork. **Please email the instructor ASAP if you or your team are having trouble with your team members, so we can make arrangements to monitor and resolve the situation (which may involve breaking up teams).** Groupwork disputes will be resolved using git logs only.

+Please visit the CS department's [JEDI student resources page](https://www.cs.seas.gwu.edu/justice-equity-diversity-and-inclusion-resources) for information around Justice, Equity, Diversity, and Inclusion resources as these may pertain to groupwork situations in our class.

 ### Use of Electronic Course Materials and Class Recordings